Accommodation for UROP participants

 Please note the following important information:

-- Summer Vacation Accommodation in a College hall of residence (Student Hub) covers the period 30 June/1 July 2018 to 22 September 2018.
+- Summer Vacation Accommodation in a College hall of residence (Student Hub) covers the period 29 June 2019 to 21 September 2019.

 - There is one application procedure for summer vacation accommodation in Imperial College halls of residence (Imperial College students and students of undergraduate standing from other universities undertaking UROP).
 If you are a masters level student at another university then ordinarily you need also to be an undergraduate (studying for a first cycle qualification) to be able to apply for a room in one of our undergraduate halls of residence, and so if you are a postgraduate student (here for a short period) you are best advised to contact the Student Hub to ask whether you can still apply for a room in a hall of residence.